 Private Cloud Computing.
 Similar to public cloud computing, multiple tenants or customers share architecture in private cloud computing.
 The difference is that the multiple tenants are teams within one private organizational cloud, not multiple organizations.

-Yes – the Avi Vantage Platform supports multi-tenancy.
-Within Avi Vantage a tenant, such as a business unit, can manage an isolated group of resources.
+Yes – the Platform supports multi-tenancy.
+Within VMware NSX Advanced Load Balancer a tenant, such as a business unit, can manage an isolated group of resources.
 Each tenant as a full set of controls, monitoring, visibility and reporting across those resources.

-In fact, the Avi Vantage platform supports the different forms of tenancy:
+In fact, the VMware NSX Advanced Load Balancer platform supports the different forms of tenancy:

-This flexibility, combined with the Platform’s ability to assign users to single or multiple tenants, gives the Avi Vantage Platform a high degree of configurability to meet a range of enterprise requirements and situations.
+This flexibility, combined with the Platform’s ability to assign users to single or multiple tenants, gives the Platform a high degree of configurability to meet a range of enterprise requirements and situations.

-Find out more about how the Avi Vantage platform here.
+Find out more about how the VMware NSX Advanced Load Balancer platform here.